1958 NFL Championship Game: Game summary

 The two teams combined for six turnovers in the first half (three on each side), with the Colts converting two fumbles by the Giants into touchdown drives to take a 14–3 lead at the half.
 After averting a three-score deficit thanks to a goal-line stand in the third quarter, the Giants rallied on consecutive touchdown drives to take a 17–14 lead early in the fourth quarter.

 In the last two minutes of the game, Johnny Unitas led the Colts on a drive which concluded on a 20-yard field goal (the Colts' first in three attempts) with only seven seconds left on the clock to tie the game at 17–17.
-In the ensuing sudden-death overtime, the Giants went three-and-out, which included a controversial third-down run by Frank Gifford that was marked just inches short of a first down.
+In the ensuing sudden-death overtime, the Giants went three-and-out after quarterback Charley Conerly came up short on a third down run.
 After getting the ball back on a punt, the Colts again drove down the field – this time for a touchdown, to win 23–17.